arpowers/vitest-mocking/README.md

 npx vitest
 ```

-You should see the testing hang.
+You should see all tests skipped with no reason for them to do so...